 Take in some of nature’s most breathtaking views

 Mount Nemo Conservation Area, nestled between Milton and Burlington, offers two hiking trails that offer absolutely stunning views of the countryside and the rugged landscape of the Escarpment.
 From the Brock Harris Lookout, you can see Toronto’s skyline and the CN Tower on a clear day or watch the turkey vultures float on the thermals while you take in the panoramic views.
-Picnicking at Kelso Conservation Area offers spectacular countryside views that make you feel a million miles from home, and you’ll find countless lookouts along its trails.
+Enjoy the first picnic of the season at Kelso Conservation Area, a park that offers spectacular countryside views.
+You will feel a million miles from home, and you’ll find countless lookouts along its trails.

 Explore 450 million-year old natural features